s-lth-n/News-Classifier-Project/ReadMe.md

-Awesome!
-Here's a clean and professional `README.md` tailored for your **News Classifier Project** (AG News + BBC News).
-After this, I’ll help format your notebooks so they’re ready for GitHub.

----

 ## 📰 News Classifier using TF-IDF + ML

 This project demonstrates a **simple but powerful text classification pipeline** using **TF-IDF vectorization** and **machine learning models** (Logistic Regression).
 Two real-world news datasets are used: